Echo3ToEcho7/composure/README.md

 interlude
 =========

-Inspired by Swagger for Scala, interlude is built on top of restify and provides a clean api for defining RESTful web service apis.
+Inspired by https://github.com/wordnik/swagger-core/ for Scala, interlude is built on top of https://github.com/mcavage/node-restify and provides a clean api for defining RESTful web service apis.
 At the same time, interlude provides the ability to document your services along side the endpoint definitions and hadlers, and creates a documentation